helospark/import-jar-as-project/README.md

 Import a .jar or .war as a project into you Eclipse IDE, even if you don't have the source by decompiling the jar

+You can find it on marketplace here: https://marketplace.eclipse.org/content/import-jar-project-0

 ## Supported project types

  - Maven